 5. The office buildings, teaching buildings and other single or multi-storey civil buildings with a building height of more than 15 m or a volume of more than 10,000 m3.

-8.3.4 Except as otherwise stipulated in this Code and the places that are not suitable to use water to protect from or extinguish fire, the following single or multi-storey civil buildings or places should be equipped with automatic fire extinguishing systems, and are suitable for applying automatic sprinkler systems:
+8.3.4 Except as otherwise stipulated in this Code and the places that are not suitable to use water to protect from or extinguish fire, the following single or multi-storey civil buildings or places shall be equipped with automatic fire extinguishing systems, and are suitable for applying automatic sprinkler systems:

 2. The exhibition, store, catering and hotel buildings with any floor area of more than 1,500 m2 or a total floor area of more than 3,000 m2, as well as the ward buildings, outpatient buildings and operation department with the same building scale in the hospital;